 - Mauve Shirt: The only properly named Hobgoblin (as in, not named something like Hogoblin Cleric #2), and one of the few ones with significance.
 Also one of the few still-living members of Team Evil outside of the main three and the roaches.

 - Mook Lieutenant: He acts as the leader of the hobgoblins.

-- Mook Promotion: Word of the Giant states that Jirix was the nameless cleric who fought besides Redcloak in the Azure City throne room.
+- Mook Promotion: Jirix was the nameless cleric who fought beside Redcloak in the Azure City throne room.

 - Number Two: To Redcloak, another Number Three.